-“We are sort of in uncharted waters here,” says Jon Swallen, VP of research for TNS Media Intelligence, “We’ve never had a primary schedule that was this accelerated, which brings it into closer competition with the holidays.”
+"We are sort of in uncharted waters here," said Jon Swallen, vice president of research for TNS Media Intelligence.
+"We’ve never had a primary schedule that was this accelerated, which brings it into closer competition with the holidays."

-“We’ve had a lot of political demand and that has caused some preemptions,” says Dave Porepp, general sales manager of KCCI Des Moines.
-“In areas like prime where you have limited inventory, that will create some tension.”
+"We’ve had a lot of political demand and that has caused some pre-emptions," said Dave Porepp, general sales manager of KCCI Des Moines, Iowa.
+"In areas like prime where you have limited inventory, that will create some tension."

-Porepp says the station has been able to accommodate non-political advertisers in alternate spots, noting that advertisers understand that this is going to happen in Iowa.
+Porepp said the station has been able to accommodate nonpolitical advertisers in alternate spots, noting that advertisers understand this is going to happen in Iowa.

 Political spending has been a more acute hassle at WMUR Manchester, N.H., according to general sales manager Gerry McGavick.